SkyForgerUK/Walk_Mr_Pancake_Project_1/README.md

     - For adding icons to Home and Mr. Pancake pages

 - [W3C Markup Validator](https://validator.w3.org/)
-    - To validate the HTML code accros all pages
+    - To validate the HTML code across all pages

 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)
     - To validate the CSS